 Montenegro is beautiful!
-Not only does it offer breath taking nature, it also boasts lovely historic cities, good food, decent services and a friendly population on top.
+Not only does it offer breathtaking nature, but it also boasts lovely historic cities, good food, decent services, and a friendly population.

-And maybe it is because of Croatia’s popularity that Montenegro is now finally showing up on travelers maps.
-With more and more cheap flight options to the region and before it becomes a well known destination, now might be the ideal time to explore this little gem!
+And maybe it is because of Croatia’s popularity that Montenegro is now finally showing up on travelers’ maps.
+With more and more cheap flight options to the region and before it becomes a well-known destination, now might be the ideal time for visiting Montenegro!

-If you love the outdoors, great beaches, historic towns with cute little restaurants and a wide range of activities from a simple hike to bungee jumping, rafting and scuba diving, then you definitely want to put Montenegro on your list!
+If you love the outdoors, great beaches, historic towns with cute little restaurants, and a wide range of activities from a simple hike to bungee jumping, rafting, and scuba diving, then you definitely want to put Montenegro on your list!

-Bay of Kotor
+1. Bay of Kotor

-The area is perfect for hiking or mountain biking and with a wide selection of water sports on the bay and a good selection of beaches it really has something to offer to everyone.
+The area is perfect for hiking or mountain biking.
+And with a wide selection of water sports on the bay and a good selection of beaches it really has something to offer to everyone.

 Built between the 12th and 14th century, it is absolutely stunning with its narrow, cobbled streets and medieval architecture.
 It is a UNESCO World Natural and Historical Heritage Site and very well preserved.

-Climb up to Kotor’s castle of San Giovanni (castle of St John in English) for an amazing view over the town and the bay.
+Climb up to Kotor’s Castle of San Giovanni (castle of St John in English) for an amazing view over the town and the bay.

 Our Lady of the Rocks